-Address Resolution Protocol (ARP) is a procedure for mapping a dynamic IP address to a permanent physical machine address in a local area network (LAN).
+Address Resolution Protocol (ARP) is a protocol that maps dynamic IP addresses to permanent physical machine addresses in a local area network (LAN).
 The physical machine address is also known as a media access control (MAC) address.

-The job of ARP is essentially to translate 32-bit addresses to 48-bit addresses and vice versa.
-This is necessary because IP addresses in IP version 4 (IPv4) are 32 bits, but MAC addresses are 48 bits.
+ARP translates 32-bit addresses to 48-bit addresses and vice versa, which is necessary because IP addresses in IP version 4 (IPv4) are 32 bits but MAC addresses are 48 bits.

-ARP works between Layers 2 and 3 of the Open Systems Interconnection model (OSI model).
+ARP works between Layer 2 and Layer 3 of the Open Systems Interconnection model (OSI model).
 The MAC address exists on Layer 2 of the OSI model, the data link layer.
 The IP address exists on Layer 3, the network layer.

-ARP can also be used for IP over other LAN technologies, such as token ring, fiber distributed data interface (FDDI) and IP over ATM.
+ARP can also be used for IP over other LAN technologies, such as token ring, Fiber Distributed Data Interface and IP over Asynchronous Transfer Mode.

 How ARP works

-When a new computer joins a LAN, it is assigned a unique IP address to use for identification and communication.
+When a new computer joins a LAN, the network assigns it a unique IP address for identification and communication.
 When an incoming packet destined for a host machine on a particular LAN arrives at a gateway, the gateway asks the ARP program to find a MAC address that matches the IP address.
-A table called the ARP cache maintains a record of each IP address and its corresponding MAC address.
+The ARP cache table maintains a record of each IP address and its corresponding MAC address.

 All operating systems in an IPv4 Ethernet network keep an ARP cache.
-Every time a host requests a MAC address in order to send a packet to another host in the LAN, it checks its ARP cache to see if the IP to MAC address translation already exists.
-If it does, then a new ARP request is unnecessary.
-If the translation does not already exist, then the request for network addresses is sent and ARP is performed.
+Every time a host requests a MAC address to send a packet to another host in the LAN, it checks its ARP cache to see if the IP to MAC address translation already exists.
+If it does, a new ARP request is unnecessary.
+If the translation doesn't already exist, ARP performs the request.

 ARP broadcasts a request packet to all the machines on the LAN and asks if any of the machines are using that particular IP address.
 When a machine recognizes the IP address as its own, it sends a reply so ARP can update the cache for future reference and proceed with the communication.

-ARP cache size is limited and is periodically cleansed of all entries to free up space.
+ARP has a limited cache size, and ARP periodically cleanses entries to free up space.
 Addresses tend to stay in the cache for only a few minutes.
 Frequent updates enable other devices in the network to see when a physical host changes their requested IP addresses.
-In the cleaning process, unused entries are deleted along with any unsuccessful attempts to communicate with computers that are not currently powered on.
+When ARP cleanses its cache, it detects unused entries along with any unsuccessful attempts to communicate with computers that aren't currently powered on.

 Proxy ARP enables a network proxy to answer ARP queries for IP addresses that are outside the network.
-This enables packets to be successfully transferred from one subnetwork to another.
+This enables the successful transfer of packets from one subnet to another.

-When an ARP inquiry packet is broadcast, the routing table is examined to find which device on the LAN can reach the destination fastest.
-This device, which is often a router, acts as a gateway for forwarding packets outside the network to their intended destinations.
+When ARP broadcasts an inquiry packet, a router examines the routing table to find which device on the LAN can reach the destination fastest.
+This device, which is often also a router, acts as a gateway for forwarding packets outside the network to their intended destinations.

 LANs that use ARP are vulnerable to ARP spoofing, also called ARP poison routing or ARP cache poisoning.

-ARP spoofing can seriously affect enterprises.
-When used in their simplest form, ARP spoofing attacks can steal sensitive information.
+ARP spoofing can have unfavorable effects on an enterprise.
+In their simplest form, ARP spoofing attacks can steal sensitive information.
 However, the attacks can also facilitate other malicious attacks, including the following:

 History and future of ARP

-ARP was first proposed and discussed in Request for Comments (RFC) 826, published in November of 1982 by David C. Plummer.
-The problem of address resolution was immediately evident in the early days of the IP suite, because Ethernet quickly became the preferred LAN technology, but Ethernet cables required 48-bit addresses.
+ARP was first proposed and discussed in Request for Comments 826, published in November 1982 by David C. Plummer.
+The problem of address resolution was immediately evident in the early days of the IP suite because Ethernet quickly became the preferred LAN technology but Ethernet cables required 48-bit addresses.

-IPv6 addresses, which are 128 bits, use the Neighbor Discovery protocol acquire configuration information instead of ARP.
-While IPv4 addresses are currently more common, the use of IPv6 is increasing.
-This increase is largely due to the influx of IoT devices that require IP addresses.
-Neighbor Discovery operates in the Layer 2 of the OSI model and uses Internet Control Message Protocol (ICMP) version 6 to discover neighboring nodes.
+IP version 6 (IPv6) addresses, which are 128 bits, use the Neighbor Discovery protocol acquire configuration information instead of ARP.
+While IPv4 addresses are currently more common, the use of IPv6 is increasing, largely due to the influx of internet of things devices that require IP addresses.
+Neighbor Discovery operates in the Layer 2 of the OSI model and uses Internet Control Message Protocol version 6 to discover neighboring nodes.